-Hand sanitizer sales are going like gangbusters.
-Every ones using them all the time and everyplace they touch something public or shake someone’s hand.
+Dry hands and hand sanitizer sales are both going like gangbusters.
+Every ones using the darn hand sanitizers.
+All the time and everyplace they touch something public or shake someone's hand they squirt hand sanitizer all over their hands.
 My own medical office has a bottle at the check in counter and another at the checkout counter.
-There’s also one in every exam room.
+There's also one in every exam room.

 Because hand sanitizers typically contain at least 60% alcohol, they strip your hand's natural oils and dry out your skin....